COLLEGE OF APPLIED & NATURAL SCIENCES

 Online/distance learning is a convenient alternative to the traditional classroom setting.
 Although online learning is attractive to many who wish to pursue an education while working or maintaining a busy lifestyle, this type of education requires a high level of dedication.
 Time management and self-discipline are key for a successful online learning experience.
 Individuals who require substantial one-on-one guidance or personal interactions with their peers may find online learning to be difficult.

 While tablets, netbooks, smartphones, and other mobile devices may allow for some completion of coursework, they are not a substitute for a computer.
 Students must have a Windows- or Mac-based computer available to complete coursework.
-Work that has been created using a Mac based computer must be converted to a file that can be opened by a Windows based computer prior to submission of the work.
 Students must have access to a reliable, high-speed internet connection.

 Transfer Admission and Credit